kubeflow/website/content/docs/pipelines/sdk/dsl-recursion.md

 +++
 title = "DSL Recursion"
-description = "Author a recursive function in DSL." weight = 7
+description = "Author a recursive function in DSL" weight = 7
 +++

-This page describes how to write recursive functions in DSL.
+This page describes how to write recursive functions in the domain specific language (DSL) provided by the Kubeflow Pipelines SDK.

 ## Motivation
 Recursion is a feature that is supported by almost all languages to express complex semantics in a succinct way.